-Criteria: Per 2 CFR § 200.303, the non-Federal entity must establish and maintain effective internal control over the Federal award that provides reasonable assurance that the non-Federal entity is managing the Federal award in compliance with Federal statutes, regulations, and the terms and conditions of the Federal award.
-These internal controls should be in compliance with guidance in "Standards for Internal Control in the Federal Government" issued by the Comptroller General of the United States or the "Internal Control Integrated Framework" issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
+Criteria - Per 2 CFR § 200.303, The non-Federal entity must establish and maintain effective internal control over the Federal award that provides reasonable assurance that the non-Federal entity is managing the Federal award in compliance with Federal statutes, regulations, and the terms and conditions of the Federal award.
+These internal controls should be in compliance with guidance in "Standards for Internal Control in the Federal Government" issued by the Comptroller General of the United States or the "Internal Control Integrated Framework", issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).

-Condition: During our testing for activities allowed or unallowed, allowable costs/cost principles, it was noted that 6 out of 6 payroll related disbursements selected for testing did not have evidence of review and approval.
+Condition - During our testing for Reporting, it was noted that 1 out of 1 report selected for testing did not have evidence of review and approval.

-Cause: Management did not fully implement their internal control policies and procedures as there was no evidence of review and approvals, nor was documentation retained.
+Cause - Management did not fully implement their internal control policies and procedures as there was no evidence of review and approvals, nor was documentation retained.

-Effect: Payroll related reports did not have evidence of review and approval.
+Effect - Reports did not have evidence of review and approval.

-Recommendation: We recommend that management review its procedures and controls in place to ensure that reports and supporting documentation are retained and have proper evidence of review and approval.
+Recommendation - We recommend that management review its procedures and controls in place to ensure that reports and supporting documentation are retained and have proper evidence of review and approval.

-View of responsible officials and planned corrective action plan: Management agrees with the finding.
+View of Responsible Officials and Corrective Action Plan - Management agrees with the finding.
 See corrective action plan.